Azure/draft-classic/docs/getting-started.md

     watch_delay = 2
 ```

-See [the Draft User Guide](user-guide.md) for more information and available configuration on the `draft.toml`.
+See [DEP 6](reference/dep-006.md) for more information and available configuration on the `draft.toml`.

 A `.draftignore` file is created as well for elements we want to exclude tracking on `draft up` when watching for changes.
 The syntax is identical to [helm's .helmignore file](https://github.com/kubernetes/helm/blob/master/pkg/repo/repotest/testdata/examplechart/.helmignore).